bluebanquise/bluebanquise/resources/documentation/multiple_icebergs.rst

 .. warning::
   Two important things, related to network.
   First, BMC is connected to ice1-1, as mngt1 is in charge of deploying mngt2.
-  Secondly, here, network_interface on ice2-1 is put **FIRST** in the list.
+  Secondly, here, network_interface connected to network ice2-1 **MUST BE THE FIRST** in the list.
 This is key, as you need nodes to reach mngt2 to its main iceberg interface.
 Only mngt1 should need access to ice1-1 interface of mngt2, and the *ssh_master* role will ensure that Ansible from mngt1 use this one.

-And add mngt2 to iceberg2, by editing µinventory/cluster/icebergs/iceberg2µ and
+Add mngt2 to iceberg2, by editing *inventory/cluster/icebergs/iceberg2* and
 adding mngt2 under [iceberg2]:

 .. code-block:: text